Volcanic Ash as a Sustainable Binder Material

 SiO2/Al2O3 = 2.35 CAC 7 24 h at 23.0 ± 2.0 °C and a RH > 95%

-Bondar et al. [45] studied the effect that active mineral additives, such as kaolinite, burnt lime and calcined VA, had on the initial composition of raw VA before alkaline activation.
-The mineral additives contain readily available Al, Si and Ca that can compensate for the lack of these species in the initial raw VA material and enhance the composition of the material.
-The produced mixtures contained up to 40% kaolinite, 100% calcined VA and 7% burnt lime; a 7.5 M KOH solution was used as the activator in all the mixtures (see the synthesis parameters in Table 4).
-The compressive strengths of the alkali-activated VA-based pastes without mineral additives were 44 and 19.48 MPa when autoclaved at 2 MPa and 150 °C for 3 h and sealed for curing at 25 °C, respectively.
-At 28 days, the strength of the binder pastes from the mixture made with 20 wt.% kaolinite increased up to 13% and 4.5% for autoclaved and sealed curing at 25 °C, respectively, compared with the VA without additives.
-The addition of 16.7% calcined VA increased the compressive strength of the mixture up to 11% and 10.5% for autoclaved and sealed curing at 25 °C, respectively, compared with the VA without additives.
-The AAM materials cured by autoclave had a higher strength than samples sealed cured when kaolinite and calcined VA were added.
-The average molar oxide ratios of SiO2/Al2O3 for the final products were between 3.3 and 6.5, which are within the range that favours alkaline activation.
+Bondar et al. [45] studied the impact of active mineral additives, such as kaolinite, burnt lime, and calcined VA, on the initial composition of raw VA preceding alkaline activation.
+The addition of mineral additives enriched Alumina (Al), Silica (Si), and Calcium (Ca)—imperative for enhancing the composition before activation.
+The resultant mixtures contained as much as 40% kaolinite, 100% calcined VA, and 7% burnt lime; all mixtures utilized a 7.5 M KOH solution for activation (refer to synthesis parameters in Table 4).
+The compressive strengths of alkali-activated VA-based pastes lacking mineral additives recorded values of 44 and 19.48 MPa, corresponding to autoclaved conditions at 2 MPa and 150 °C for 3 hours, and sealed conditions maintained at 25 °C respectively.
+Noteworthily, compressive strength for the mixture incorporating 20% kaolinite improved up to 13% and 4.5% upon autoclave and sealed curing at 25 °C respectively, when contrasted with VA without additives.
+The incorporation of 16.7% calcined VA enhanced compressive strength of the mixture by 11% and 10.5% for autoclaved and sealed curing, relative to the VA without additives.
+The AAM materials cured by autoclaves displayed enhanced strength compared to those core samples sealed without additives.
+The average molar oxide ratios for the final products remained between 3.3 and 6.5, within acceptable parameters for promoting alkaline activation.

-Tchakouté et al. [34,35] analysed the effect of the addition of Al2O3 on the characteristics of alkali-activated pastes made from VA.
-The results showed that an addition of up to 40% Al2O3 increased the compressive strength by 32.4% (47.8 MPa) with respect to that of paste produced with 100% VA (36.1 MPa).
-However, the researchers showed that excess Al2O3 (i.e., >40%) exhibited a non-homogeneous microstructure with cracks.
-Additionally, Tchakouté et al. [34,35] used the alkali-fusion process to enhance the reactivity of VA; the process involved thoroughly mixing the VA material with NaOH pellets at a low alkali/VA mass ratio of 0.7, followed by the addition of highly reactive MK to consume the excess alkali needed for the fusion.
-The amount of the reactive phase in the VA after the alkali-fusion process was higher (76%) than that in raw VA (26%).
-The mortars were prepared by alkali activation of mixtures of powders of fused VA (f-VA), various amounts of MK and river sand at f-VA/MK mass ratios of 70/30, 60/40, 50/50 and 40/60 using a sodium silicate solution as the activator.
-The produced mixture had a compressive strength of 68.8 MPa at 28 days of curing for the f-VA/MK ratio of 40/60.
+Tchakouté et al. [34,35] analyzed how Al2O3 additions influences the properties of alkali-activated pastes synthesized from VA.
+The findings indicated integrating up to 40% Al2O3 elevated compressive strength by 32.4% (47.8 MPa) against the strength of pastes produced with pure VA (36.1 MPa).
+That said, excess Al2O3 (i.e., >40%) yielded a heterogeneous microstructure riddled with cracks.
+In addition, Tchakouté et al. [34,35] employed an alkali-fusion technique to bolster VA reactivity, wherein VA material was thoroughly combined with NaOH pellets at a low alkali/VA mass ratio of 0.7 prior to incorporating reactive MK to mitigate excess alkali surplus.
+The presence of the reactive phase in the VA following the alkali-fusion exceeded 76% than in raw forms of VA (26%).
+Mortars derived from alkali activation mixtures of fused VA (f-VA), multi-varying MK proportions, and river sand produced optimal outcomes, achieving compressive strengths of 68.8 MPa at 28 days for an f-VA/MK ratio of 40/60.

-Djobo et al. [84] obtained similar results.
-The researchers used various amounts of MK (i.e., 5 wt.%, 10 wt.%, 15 wt.%, 20 wt.% and 25 wt.%) to compensate for the deficiency of Al2O3 and to increase the amount of the amorphous phase in the VA.
-The addition of 25% MK in the VA increased the amount of amorphous Al2O3 and SiO2 in the system.
-A high-alkaline solution with a SiO2/Na2O ratio of 1.4 favoured the dissolution of these species and promoted the formation of an alkali-activated paste with a compressive strength of 69 MPa and a decreased setting time.
+Djobo et al. [84] gathered related insights, employing assorted MK percentages (5 wt.% to 25 wt.%) to compensate for Al2O3 deficiencies and bolster the amorphous phase of VA.
+Notably, the introduction of 25% MK in the VA enhanced the quantity of amorphous Al2O3 and SiO2 within the system.
+High-alkaline solution (SiO2/Na2O ratio of 1.4) conditions favored dissolution of these components, thus delivering alkali-activated paste with a compressive strength of 69 MPa, evolving into shorter setting times.

-Robayo-Salazar et al. [27] verified that the low reactivity of VA (amorphous phase content of 25.5%) required the application of a thermal curing at 70 °C to harden and develop the strength to early curing ages.
-However, the incorporation as a replacement for GBFS in the mixture in amounts up to 30 wt.% to VA made thermal curing unnecessary during the binder synthesis process.
-A water solution of the alkaline activators of NaOH and Na2SiO3 with SiO2/Al2O3 ratios of 6.5&#;7.0 was used in the synthesis process of the binder (see synthesis parameters in Table 4).
-The binder had a compressive strength of up to 125 MPa at 28 days of curing at a room temperature of 25 °C. In contrast, the use of NaOH (5% Na2O) as an activator without Na2SiO3 required a curing process of 2 days at 70 °C to achieve a compressive strength of 30 MPa at 28 days.
-The Scanning Electron Microscopy-Energy Dispersive X-ray Spectroscopy (SEM/EDS) analysis verified the production of C-S-H gels with a high calcium composition and N-A-S-H gels with a low calcium composition.
-Over time, the interaction of the N-A-S-H and C-S-H gels led to the formation of gels with an intermediate composition type (C, N)-A-S-H and C-A-S-H that had higher contents of calcium and aluminium [42].
-The formation of these phase gels caused a decrease in pore sizes as well as in the total pore volume, from 12.6% in a mixture of 100% VA to 6.2% in a mixture of 70% VA&#;30% GBFS.
-These phase gels had a better mechanical performance compared with the performance of 100% VA paste.
+Robayo-Salazar et al. [27] reported relative findings suggesting the low reactivity encapsulated within VA (25.5% amorphous phase content) required the application of thermal curing at 70 °C for hardening to develop strength in early curing stages.
+However, the inclusion of GBFS to the mixture up to 30 wt.% of VA obviated the need for thermal curing during the binder synthesis.
+An alkaline activator combination of NaOH and Na2SiO3 with SiO2/Al2O3 ratios of 6.5–7.0 were deployed in synthesizing this binder (see synthesis parameters in Table 4).
+After 28 days of curing at a consistent room temperature of 25 °C, the binder exhibited a compressive strength of 125 MPa.
+Comparatively, utilizing NaOH (5% Na2O) without Na2SiO3 as the activator demanded a 2-day curing period at 70 °C to secure a compressive strength at 28 days of 30 MPa.
+Scanning Electron Microscopy-Energy Dispersive X-ray Spectroscopy (SEM/EDS) analyses confirmed that C-S-H gels with high calcium content were produced along with N-A-S-H gels possessing low calcium content; over the passage of time, interactions between N-A-S-H and C-S-H gels resulted in intermediate composition-type gels (C, N)-A-S-H and C-A-S-H with enhanced calcium and aluminum concentrations [42].
+This phase gel formation contributed to a reduction in both pore sizes and total pore volumes, declining from 12.6% (100% VA mixture) down to 6.2% (70% VA:30% GBFS mixture).
+These gels exemplified superior mechanical performance compared to the 100% VA paste.

-Vafei and Allahverdi [54] studied the applicability of calcium aluminate cement (CAC) as a mineral additive.
-They verified that mixtures produced with CAC in 24 wt.% of total binder with a modulus of silica of 1.5 and 10% Na2O had up to 65 MPa of compressive strength under hydrothermal curing conditions.
-Under the same conditions, a 100% VA mixture had a compressive strength < 20 MPa.
-The workability and setting time of the produced mixture was reduced by increasing the CAC content.
+Vafei and Allahverdi [54] explored calcium aluminate cement (CAC) as a mineral addition; they substantiated that mixtures compounded with CAC at 24% of total binder proportions with a silica modulus of 1.5 and 10% Na2O registered compressive strengths reaching up to 65 MPa under hydrothermal curing conditions.
+Under analogous conditions, a 100% VA mixture's compressive strength remained beneath 20 MPa.
+The workability and set duration of the produced mixture diminished with the augmented CAC composition.

 5. Fresh and Hardened Properties of Alkali-Activated Volcanic Ash-Based Pastes and Mortars

-The use of alkali-activated VA-based materials in mortar production improves the fresh state properties of workability, mobility, placeability and water retention compared with OPC mortars.
-In addition, using alkali-activated VAs reduces the permeability of mortars and improves their durability properties, as well as their resistance to sulphate and chloride attacks, and even surpasses the properties of OPC mortars [22,36,46,55].
-Table 5 gives a summary of the representative studies on alkali-activated VA-based mortars produced with an aggregate/binder ratio of 2 [22,46,55].
+The deployment of alkali-activated VA-based materials during mortar production offers marked improvements to fresh state properties, enhancing workability, mobility, and water retention compared to OPC-based mortars.
+Moreover, utilizing alkali-activated VAs mitigates mortar permeability issues, enhancing durability properties and resistance to sulfate and chloride attacks, often surpassing the capabilities of OPC mortars [22,36,46,55].
+Table 5 encapsulates key studies on alkali-activated VA-based mortars composed of an aggregate/binder ratio of 2 [22,46,55].

 Table 5.